Ignition interlock device: Design

 Some IIDs are equipped with cameras, which may be required by the jurisdiction or voluntarily used.
 The purpose of the camera is to identify "fail" results with the driver, which conveniently makes it easier to "clear" test failure reports when the "fail" result was triggered by a third party.

+Costs

+The costs of installation, maintenance, and calibration are generally paid by the offender.
+Costs vary considerably around the world:

+As of 2015 in the US, on average, ignition interlock devices cost about $70–150 to install and about $60–90 per month for monitoring and calibration.